nipy/PySurfer/README.rst

 ========

 PySurfer is a Python module for interacting with a cortical surface representations of neuroimaging data from Freesurfer.
-It extends Mayavi’s powerful visualization engine with a high-level interface for working with MRI and MEG data.
+It extends Mayavi's powerful visualization engine with a high-level interface for working with MRI and MEG data.

-PySurfer offers both a command-line interface designed to broadly replicate Freesurfer’s Tksurfer program as well as a Python library for writing scripts to efficiently explore complex datasets.
+PySurfer offers both a command-line interface designed to broadly replicate Freesurfer's Tksurfer program as well as a Python library for writing scripts to efficiently explore complex datasets.

 To goal of the project is to facilitate the production of figures that are